akuklev/akuklev.github.io/README.md

 supported by a series of breakthroughs resulting from the Univalent Foundations programme, we finally have a blueprint for such a language.
-These developments have also led to a [variety of ideas for Kotlin](kotlin) that dramatically improve its capabilities for correct-by-construction software design and make it amenable to automated verification.
+These developments have also led to a [variety of ideas for Kotlin](kotlin) that greatly improve its expressiveness and conciseness, and most importantly enabling enforcing correctness-by-construction and verifiable contract programming — the only mainstreamable formal methods.

 § The Foundation
 ----------------